PRE-DEPARTURE INFORMATION

 All of Peru is 2 hours ahead of West Coast time; 1 hour behind the East Coast.

 The Peruvian country code is 51.
-To call a Peruvian number from overseas, dial the international access code (
+To call a Peruvian number from overseas, dial the international access code (011 in the USA), followed by the country code, city code (Lima is 1, Cusco is 84) followed by the six or seven digit number.

 3. CURRENCY